QwertyIsCoding/Canvas/README.md

 #### To download Nvidia Canvas, go to this webpage:
 https://www.nvidia.com/en-us/studio/canvas/
 ---
 ## Note: The software is still in beta so use at your own risk.
+You also NEED a NVIDIA GPU to use the software.